Setting circles: Portable telescopes

-It is common to blame an unlevel tripod as a source of error, however when a proper polar alignment is performed, any induced error is factored out.
+It is common to blame an unlevel tripod as a source of error, however when proper polar alignment is performed, any induced error is factored out.

 These sources of error add up and cause the telescope to point far from the desired object.
 They are also hard to control; for example, Polaris is often used as the celestial north pole for alignment purposes, but it is over half a degree away from the true pole.
 Also, even the finest graduations on setting circles are usually more than a degree apart, which makes them difficult to read accurately, especially in the dark.
 Nothing can be done if the optical tube is not perpendicular to the declination axis or if the R.A. and Dec axes are not perpendicular, because these problems are next to impossible to fix.

-In the southern hemisphere the Right Ascension scale operates in reverse from in the Northern Hemisphere.
+In the southern hemisphere the Right Ascension scale operates in reverse from the Northern Hemisphere.
 The term Right Ascension took its name from early northern hemisphere observers for whom "ascending stars" were on the east or right hand side.
 In the southern hemisphere the east is on the left when an equatorial mount is aligned on the south pole.
 Many Right Ascension setting circles therefore carry two sets of numbers, one showing the value if the telescope is aligned in the northern hemisphere, the other for the southern.

 Even with some inaccuracies in polar alignment or the perpendicularity of the mount, setting circles can be used to roughly get to a desired object's coordinates, where a star chart can be used to apply the necessary correction.
 Alternatively, it is possible to point to a bright star very close to the object, rotate the circles to match the star's coordinates, and then point to the desired object's coordinates.
 Setting circles are also used in a modified version of star hopping where the observer points the telescope at a known object and then moves it a set distance in RA or declination to the location of a desired object.

 Digital setting circles

 Digital setting circles (DSC) consist of two rotary encoders on both axis of the telescope mount and a digital readout.
 They give a highly accurate readout of where the telescope is pointed and their lit display makes them easier to read in the dark.
 They have also been combined with microcomputers to give the observer a large database of celestial objects and even guide the observer in correctly pointing their telescope.
+One of the earliest DIY examples by amateur astronomers and brothers David J. Guerra and John M. Guerra was described by Jearl Walker in Scientific American in 1979.

 In contrast to a GOTO telescope mount, a mount equipped with DSC alone is sometimes called a "PUSH TO" mount.